w3f/polkadot-wiki/docs/general/glossary.md

 online, even if they haven't published a block this epoch.
 This is sometimes referred to as "ImOnline".

+## OpenGov

+Previously known as governance v2 during early development, OpenGov serves as the currently governance protocol for Kusama and eventually Polkadot.
+The primary goal of this mechanism is to ensure that the majority of the stake can always command the network and is built to evolve gracefully overtime at the ultimate behest of its assembled stakeholders.
+OpenGov is designed to make the repercussions of referenda better scoped and agile in order to dramatically increase the number of collective decisions the system is able to make.
+Anyone is able to start a referendum at anytime and they can do so as many times as they wish.
+OpenGov includes a Fellowship that replaces the Technical Committee from the original governance model, to help aid in technical decision making in a democratic manner.

 ## Origin

 The initiator of an extrinsic.
 A simple origin would be the account that is sending a token to